 Training is twice a week from March to October/November on 8:45am Saturday morning and 6:30pm Wednesday evening.
 You decide when you want to come and there is a system in place to “sign up” for the sessions.
 It makes it easier for the person who is helming the boat that day to plan the session.
 If you decide to become a member you will be given access to the Teamer system but you don’t need to think about it initially.

 The membership fee is €90 euro for the year.
 We try to cover our own costs as much as possible and this fee covers clubhouse costs, insurance, replacement and equipment You are welcome to come along for two sessions and then decide if you want to join.

 Ailish Daly from the Beacon Hospital gives us advice but there is no medical supervision at the training sessions.
 We take the approach that each person is responsible for their own well-being so if you feel tired you can do a half session or if you are in the boat and feel you can’t continue paddling, you just stop and take a breather.

 Lymphoedema is a swelling caused by damage to the lymph system and can occur for a number of reasons.
 In those treated for breast cancer it may develop in the arm or around the area of surgery or radiation.
 We advise that our members with lymphodema wear a compression sleeve when paddling.

-Plurabelle Paddlers hit the small screen again at the end of October when we welcomed ‘Along Home Shores’ presenter, Bobby Kerr, to a training session in the first episode of the UTV Ireland programme.
+Plurabelle Paddlers hit the small screen again at the end of October 2016 when ‘Along Home Shores’ presenter, Bobby Kerr trained with us in the first episode of the UTV Ireland programme.
 Bobby also visited our club house, chatted to some paddlers and found out for himself what makes the Plurabelles such a very special club.